 This is a pension the government pays you when you reach your State Pension age.
 You build up State Pension by paying National Insurance contributions or receiving National Insurance credits (paid to carers, jobseekers and people on some family and sickness benefits).

-The full State Pension rate for 2021 to 2022 is £179.60 a week.
+The full new State Pension rate for 2023-2024 is £203.85 a week.
 You need 35 qualifying years, when you paid full-rate National Insurance contributions or received National Insurance credits, to receive the full State Pension.
 If you have fewer than 35 qualifying years you’ll get a lower amount of State Pension.

 You can apply for a State Pension forecast to see how much your State Pension might be.
 You can also check your State Pension age.